pawelgur/angular-2-ionic-sandbox/README.md

     * [ ] other angular 2 topics
     * [ ] ionic topics
 6. [ ] Other:
-    * [ ] create jsonstub endpoint and make an http request
+    * [x] create test api endpoint and make an http request
     * [ ] use event emitter to trigger event in component (e.g. timer with event of each 10s)
     * [ ] use childView in parent component
     * [ ] advanced forms